 Notice of EMSOF Funding Priorities

 Under 28 Pa.
-Code §§ 1001.22 and 1001.23 (relating to criteria for funding; and allocation of funds), the Department of Health (Department) hereby gives notice of priorities for the distribution by the regional emergency medical services (EMS) councils of funding from the Emergency Medical Services Operating Fund (EMSOF) for the fiscal year beginning July 1, 2001, and ending June 30, 2002.
+Code §§ 1001.22 and 1001.23 (relating to criteria for funding; and allocation of funds), the Department of Health (Department) gives notice of priorities for the distribution by the regional emergency medical services (EMS) councils of funding from the Emergency Medical Services Operating Fund (EMSOF) for the fiscal year beginning July 1, 2007, and ending June 30, 2008.

-EMSOF is to be used to provide funding to maintain, improve and develop the quality of the EMS system within this Commonwealth.
+EMSOF moneys are to be used to provide funding to maintain, improve and develop the quality of the EMS system within this Commonwealth.
 The Department finds that EMSOF is not sufficient to fully fund the EMS system.
 Therefore, it gives notice, under 28 Pa.
-Code § 1001.22(d), that recipients of EMSOF moneys from regional EMS councils will be required to contribute funds toward the purchase of items the Department permits to be purchased, in part, with EMSOF monies.
+Code § 1001.22(d), that recipients of EMSOF funding from regional EMS councils may be required to contribute funds toward all purchases, acquisitions and projects for which the Department permits the use of EMSOF moneys.

 Each regional EMS council shall prioritize the distribution of its EMSOF allocation based upon the Statewide EMS Development Plan and its regional EMS development plan, subject to the funding priorities set forth in this notice.
-The regional EMS council shall notify the providers and other appropriate entities of the established funding priorities, the application process, acquisition documentation requirements and processing deadlines.
-All funding must be distributed consistent with the regional and Statewide EMS development plans.
-Each regional EMS council must complete all documents required for the distribution of EMSOF monies by June 30, 2002.
+By September 30, 2007, the regional EMS councils shall notify the providers and other appropriate entities of the established funding priorities, the application process, acquisition documentation requirements and processing deadlines.
+Each regional EMS council must complete all documents required for the distribution of EMSOF funding by June 30, 2008.

 The Department may increase the amount of the initial payment or reimbursement from EMSOF based upon the EMS development plans (State and regional) or documented financial hardship of a provider of EMS.
 A provider of EMS that seeks additional funds due to financial hardship shall be required to submit a financial disclosure statement and other documentation deemed necessary by the Department.